Mines Actively Producing in the NWT and Nunavut

 In November 2014, development of a fourth pipe, called A21, was approved.
 Open-pit mining of A21 will require a rockfill dike; A21 dike construction will take approximately four years with A21 production expected to commence in late 2018.

-Since production began in 2003, Diavik has produced approximately 90 million carats of high quality rough diamonds.
+Since production began in 2003, Diavik has produced over 100 million carats of high quality rough diamonds.
 The majority of Diavik’s product is gem-quality white stones, which are sold to select diamontaires.

 (Source: Diavik mine website, January 2016)

-Gahcho Kué will be an open pit operation, mining three kimberlite pipes in sequence: 5034, Hearne and Tuzo.
-During construction, the workforce will peak at approximately 700 workers.
-Once in operation, about 400 De Beers workers will be required to operate the mine during the approximately 12 year life of mine.
+Gahcho Kué is an open pit operation, mining three kimberlite pipes in sequence: 5034, Hearne and Tuzo.
+Once in full operation, about 530 De Beers and contractor workers will be required to operate the mine during the approximately 12 year life of mine.

 De Beers is committed to sustainable development in local communities and has signed six Impact Benefit Agreements (IBA) for Gahcho Kué Mine including: